Even in winter slowdown, Seattle-area homebuyers face tough market

 In Snohomish County, it would take about one week, compared to between one and two weeks in King and Pierce.
 Snohomish County has averaged about one month’s worth of inventory each December since 2016.

-When Chris Schultz sold his townhouse near Bothell in September, the offers came “like clockwork.”
+When Chris Schultz sold his town house near Bothell in September, the offers came “like clockwork.”
 Within a few days, two prospective buyers were willing to pay 10% to 20% over the listing price.

 Then came finding a new house.